bison--/DICraft/README.md

     python convert.py multiImageTest/ tmp/

 With this command we create a *"voxel"* file our engine can work with.
-This command will automatically overwrtite **"saves/quicksave.sav"** or with the command switch "savefile="
+This command will automatically overwrite **"saves/quicksave.sav"** or with the command switch "savefile="
 you can name the destination file.

     python dcm2save.py tmp/ savefile=roflcopter.sav